Ketogenic Weight Loss

 Step 1: Understand How Keto Works

-Keto works by shifting your body's fuel source from glucose to fat.
-When carbs drop low enough, your body begins producing ketones — a cleaner, more stable energy source.
-This metabolic state is called ketosis.
+Keto shifts your body’s fuel source from glucose to fat.
+When carbs are low enough, your liver produces ketones, a cleaner, more stable energy source.
+This state, called ketosis, supports:

 Step 2: Calculate Your Keto Macros